Mechanical Theory of Nonequilibrium Coexistence and Motility-Induced Phase Separation: The Mechanical Theory of MIPS

 Equations~(\ref{eq:equalareavariable}),~(\ref{eq:caliP_ABP_a}),~and~(\ref{eq:a_ABP_b}) allow us to identify $\mathcal{E}(\rho) = p_{\rm C} (\rho)$.
 The coexistence criteria for MIPS is therefore:

 Furthermore, the spinodal criteria is indeed found to be $(\partial \mathcal{P} /\partial \rho) < 0$ (see SI for details).

 To apply this coexistence criteria we need to know the functional form of $p_{\rm C}(\rho, \ell_0)$ and $p_{\rm act}(\rho, \ell_0)$ (or equivalently $\overline{U}$) as a function of volume fraction $\phi$ (in place of $\rho$) and activity $\ell_0/D$.
 A detailed theoretical treatment for these equations-of-state will require a theory for the pair-distribution function $g(\mathbf{r}, \mathbf{q})$ where $\mathbf{r}$ and $\mathbf{q}$ are the separation vector and relative orientation vector between particle pairs, respectively.
 The description of nonequilibrium pair-correlations is an active area of investigation.
-Theories applicable in the dilute limit have been proposed~\cite{Squires2005}, and recent developments have been made towards our understanding of strongly interacting systems~\cite{Tociu2019, Tociu2022}.
+Theories applicable in the dilute limit have been proposed~\cite{Squires2005}, and recent developments have been made towards our understanding of strongly interacting systems~\cite{Tociu2019, Tociu2022}. {Closure relations rooted in ideas from dynamical density functional theory~\cite{teVrugt2020} have also been proposed for a variety of active systems, including ABPs~\cite{Hermann2019, Hermann2019b}, hydrodynamically interacting microswimmers~\cite{Menzel2016}, and active rods~\cite{Bertin2015}, to name a few.}

 An alternative approach is to obtain these equations-of-state directly from particle-based simulations in regions of the $\phi-\ell_0$ plane where the system remains homogeneous.
 This measured behavior can then be extrapolated to regions of the $\phi-\ell_0$ plane where the equations-of-state cannot be directly obtained by leveraging a number of physical considerations (e.g., $p_{\rm C}$ is a monotonically increasing function of both $\phi$ and $\ell_0$), as detailed in Ref.~\cite{Mallory2021}.
 In two dimensions (2d), we utilize the equations-of-state developed in Ref.~\cite{Mallory2021} and follow a similar procedure to develop three dimensional (3d) versions, provided in the SI.
 We note that in both 2d~\cite{Digregorio2018} and 3d~\cite{Omar2021}, ABPs can exhibit an order-disorder transition.
 The theory presented here applies only to scenarios where the sole order parameter is density.
 We therefore limit our focus to polydisperse ABPs in 2d (eliminating any potential ordered phase) and, in 3d, recognize that the liquid-gas transition is metastable with respect to a fluid-crystal transition for much of the phase diagram~\cite{Omar2021}.